ml4health/ml4health.github.io/2018_content/pages/program_committee.md

 <!-- THIS PAGE SRC IS AUTO GENERATED.
 At terminal: $ make program_committee -->

-Many thanks to the Senior Program Committee for their nomination of committee members below.
+Many thanks to the Senior Program Committee their help and nomination of program committee members.

 <div class="row display-flex" style="display:flex; display:-webkit-flex;  flex-wrap:wrap;">